paperless-ngx/paperless-ngx/docs/usage.md

 !!! important

-    Note that rotation alters the Paperless-ngx original file.
+    Note that rotation alters the Paperless-ngx _original_ file, which would, for example, invalidate a digital signature.

 ## Best practices {#basic-searching}